EarthPol/earthpol.com/docs/Getting Started/StarterGuide.md

 ## Spawning

-When you first join EarthPol, you will be teleported to a random location on our 1:326 scale map of the Earth, which is divided into regions including Africa, Asia, Europe, the Middle East, North America, Oceania, and South America.
+When you first join EarthPol, you will be teleported to a random location on our 1:326 scale map of the Earth, which is divided into regions including Africa, Asia, Europe, the Middle East, North America, Oceania, and South America. **Visit our map [here](https://earthpol.com/map/).**

 ![EarthPol Map](/img/servermap.png)